 - List of the reasons why you need to quit and why it is better to stay.
 It’s tough to make a decision about quitting your job when you’re feeling pressure from people around you.
 People will always try to tell you why you should stay, even when they know it’s not true.
 But are they right?
 The truth is most people who stay in their jobs are happy and satisfied.
 So, before you decide to quit, creating a list of reasons why you need to quit and why it is better to stay will guide you with whatever decision that will arrive.

 - Figure out what “next” step you are taking.
 The first step to quitting your job is figuring out what you want to do after your next job.
 If you’re like most people, you’ll probably have a few ideas in mind: opening your own business, retiring to the Caribbean, moving to an island nation where you’ll never have to work again, or something else entirely.
+All of this requires a good amount of financial planning, so while you still have your job, you may want to start looking for a “certified financial planner near me” who can help you sort out your assets and also look for avenues of investment that can help you during a time of low income.

 - Consider the option of internal move in work.
 Maybe it’s time to think about taking a break from your job or even transferring to another team.
 However, it’s important to know what to expect before you decide to start looking for new opportunities.
 If you know what questions to ask or what things to keep in mind if you’re thinking about taking a year off, you’re in a better position to move forward with your career development.